 As a condition for being awarded the baccalaureate degree, students must pass a cultural diversity course.
 A cultural diversity course (designated D) is defined for this purpose as one that focuses on a culture outside of Europe and the English-speaking world (e.g., Middle Eastern Politics or Latin American History), has a multi-cultural topic (e.g., World Religions), or explores themes relating to a non-dominant group in American society (e.g., African-American Literature, Women's Studies, or Poverty in America).
+In order to qualify as a cultural diversity course, the course as a whole must focus on cultural diversity issues rather than simply include one or more components on cultural diversity.
 Because of the pervasive cultural diversity in the curriculum of the Nursing major, students in this program may have their D requirement waived by a petition from the division chair.